Asia tracks Wall St rally as markets shrug at election limbo

 By making additional stimulus less likely, a divided U.S. government could force the Federal Reserve to do even more on its own to support the economy, which could send the dollar lower against the euro and other currencies.

 The Fed is meeting this week and had been due to announce its latest decision on interest rate policy on Thursday.
-But the central bank may hold off on determining whether and how to expand the economic support it has been supplying through ultra-low interest rates until after final election results are confirmed.
+But it may hold off on determining whether and how to expand the economic support it has been supplying through ultra-low interest rates until after final election results are confirmed.

-Its moves earlier this year to slash interest rates to record lows and prop up bond markets have helped Wall Street soar since March.
-It now faces more pressure for such changes given the failure of Congress to provide any further aid for struggling individuals and businesses.
+Central banks helped Wall Street soar since March by cutting interest rates to record lows and propping up bond markets.
+The Fed now faces more pressure for economic support given the failure of Congress to provide more aid for struggling individuals and businesses.

-Much of Wall Street's rally Wednesday was driven by big gains for technology stocks, seen as some of the safer bets in the market since their profits grow even in a pandemic as more of daily life shifts online.

-Other areas of the stock market, where profits are more dependent on the strength of the economy, lagged behind.

-Some of the market’s sharpest moves overnight were in yields for U.S. government bonds, which had earlier risen on growing expectations for big economic stimulus.

-The 10-year Treasury yield swung from 0.88% late Tuesday up to 0.94% as polls were closing.
-It then sank as low as 0.75% after Trump made premature claims of victories in several key states, Republicans held onto Senate seats and a couple economic reports came in weaker than expected.
-It was at 0.74% early Thursday.
+U.S. government bonds have gyrated, with the 10-year Treasury yield jumping from 0.88% to 0.94% on Tuesday as polls were closing and then sinking after Trump made premature claims of victories in several key states, Republicans held onto Senate seats and economic data came in weaker than expected.
+It was at 0.74% on Thursday.

-It may take days for a winner of the White House to emerge, and professional investors say they’re bracing for sharp market swings in the meantime.
-The Trump campaign on Wednesday filed lawsuits over the voting in Michigan and Pennsylvania, and earlier the president said he’d take the election to the Supreme Court, though it’s unclear exactly what he means by that.
+It may take days for a winner of the White House to emerge, and professional investors say they're bracing for sharp market swings in the meantime.
+The Trump campaign on Wednesday has filed lawsuits over the voting in several battleground states.
+Earlier, the president said he'd take the election to the Supreme Court, though it's unclear exactly what he meant by that.

-Many fund managers suggest investors hold steady.
 Stocks tend to rise regardless of which party controls the White House.
-What happens with the coronavirus pandemic is likely to have a much greater effect on markets than this election’s results, they say.
+What happens with the coronavirus pandemic is likely to have a much greater effect on markets than this election’s results, fund managers say.

 Cases and hospitalizations are setting records all around the country just as the holidays and winter approach, demonstrating the challenge that either President Donald Trump or former Vice President Joe Biden will face in the coming months.